 Sorting and grading cotton

-- For hundreds of generations, cotton has been spun, woven, and dyed.
+For over a thousand years cotton has been grown, spun, woven and dyed.

 View the below video to learn why thread count is a secondary consideration when selecting bed sheets.